 Author: J. Blake Ledbetter, Partner, Conoscienti & Ledbetter

-The low-cost, and possibly free, funds provided under the PPP have proven to be appealing not just to struggling businesses, but also to larger corporations and scam artists, leading to mounting concerns of widespread fraud.
+The low-cost and possibly free funds provided under the PPP have proven to appeal to struggling businesses, larger corporations, and scam artists, leading to mounting concerns of widespread fraud.
 As a result, several federal agencies have turned their attention toward identifying and prosecuting PPP loan fraud.

 Speak with trusted Bank Fraud Attorney today, for free.